The Brimstone Butterfly (Gonepteryx rhamni) became the emblem of the Amateur Entomologists' Society in 1939.

 Our objective is to promote the study of entomology, especially amongst amateurs and young people.

-We publish The Bulletin, the bi-monthly peer-reviewed journal, Entomologist's Record and Journal of Variation and a magazine for our younger members, the Bug Club Magazine.
+We publish The Bulletin, Invertebrate Conservation News, the bi-monthly peer-reviewed journal, Entomologist's Record and Journal of Variation and a magazine for our younger members, the Bug Club Magazine.
 We also issue a monthly email newsletter, where members can buy, sell or exchange entomological material.
 Members are encouraged to send articles and observations to the Society for publication in the journals.

 We have access to experts in most insect orders who are able to provide help with insect identification.
 As a member we can put you in touch with these experts, please see identification services for AES members.